basho-labs/ruby-yz-monitor/README.md

 ## Usage

-The command-line `yz-monitor-errors` application is the original interface:
+The command-line `yz-errors-sensu` application is the original interface:

 ```
 Usage: bin/yz-errors-sensu (options)